 What?
 London’s most sybaritic new spa ups the ante with Spa butlers who polish your shoes and press your clothes while you robe up for some serious treats.

 The Treatments: There are massages designed to uncurl people who spend hours in front of the computer and customized facials curated by skin guru Anastasia Achilleos which feature cranial sacral massage (a light touch therapy that strokes points around the scalp and shoulders to releases pressure throughout the body) along with oodles of deeply relaxing facial massage that has even the most stressed souls levitating off the heated water mattress.
 For those who want to blow the budget book in the La Prairie Swiss Bliss Dream £300 a three-hour facial and massage medley.
+This September, they’re introducing a new residency from award-winning retreat specialists Bodhimaya, with a new number of new overnight retreats and one-to-one wellbeing experiences being launched.

 Beauty & Melody Spa, M by Montcalm Shoreditch